Jason2Brownlee/DataScienceDiagnosticChecklist/README.md

 **Q. Help!
 All checks suggest my test set is no good.
 What do I do?**

 Good, we learned something about the project!
 Apply the same test to alternate splits of the data (ideally, a sensitivity analysis of many different split sizes) and compare the results.
 Do they improve?
 Typically there is a split size that defines a transition point between stable statistical tests/performance and unstable results.

+**Q. Can you recommend further reading to learn more about this type of analysis?**

+Yes, read these books:

+* [Statistics in Plain English](https://amzn.to/3Vii1Mi) (2016).
+Get up to speed on parametric statistics.
+* [Nonparametric Statistics for Non-Statisticians](https://amzn.to/3CWo82L) (2009).
+Get up to speed on non-parametric statistics.
+* [Introduction to the New Statistics](https://amzn.to/49f9ako) (2024).
+Get up to speed on estimation statistics.
+* [Empirical Methods for Artificial Intelligence](https://amzn.to/4gfMJ0X) (1995).
+This is an old favorite that will give some practical grounding.

 ## Glossary of Terms